EnEmerson/rotten-tomatoes-web-scraping/README.md

 	* any special directions for running code
 * Print out of script
 * Print out of scraped data, formatted to excel (5-10 pages, maximum)
+* Zip file to TRACS including all of the above information.